Azure/meta-azure-service-broker/docs/azure-postgresql-db.md

   1. Check whether deleting server succeeds or not.

-## Create an Azure MySQL Database service
+## Create an Azure PostgreSQL Database service

 1. Get the service name and plans